 Laura moved to Dartmouth 6 years ago and joined the Events team in 2016.

-Laura is a freelance Operations Consultant specialising in Tourism & Hospitality, is the SW Regional representative for the Tourism Management Institute and a Destination Marketing Consultant for Discover Dartmouth.
-With recent contracts including National Mayflower 400 as well as Director and Destination Marketing Manager for the Dartmouth Mayflower 400 group, Laura brings many aspects of local Tourism together to showcase the best Dartmouth has to offer..
-Laura is also committee member for the Port of Dartmouth Royal Regatta.
+Laura is a freelance Operations Consultant specialising in Tourism & Hospitality and is the SW Regional representative for the Tourism Management Institute.
+As the Destination Management Consultant for Discover Dartmouth, Committee member for the Port of Dartmouth Royal Regatta and Director and Destination Marketing Manager for Dartmouth Mayflower 400 , Laura brings many aspects of local Tourism together to showcase the best Dartmouth has to offer..

 Having also spent 6 years working in Canada in Tourism operations and prior to that nearly 30 years in business operations in everything from engineering to cosmetics, Laura has a track record of solution provision and getting things done!

-Laura is part of the Events team and Web Administrator.
+Laura is part of the Events team and runs our Dartmouth Food Festival Website.